An eagerly anticipated dummy

 The dummy is a mockup of the ITER conductors.
 These conductors will each be used in the toroidal field coils to carry 68,000 amps of electrical current in order to produce the magnetic field which confines and holds the plasma in place.
 In total, 19 superconducting conductor lengths (each measuring 760 m) and 8 conductors (each measuring 415 m) will be produced.

 Although the final components will consist of superconducting materials, the dummy is made only of copper strands which have been plaited together (cabled) and inserted into a jacket in order to form a round conductor with a diameter of 44 mm.
-Nonetheless, the dummy package weighs an impressive 13 tons.
+Nonetheless, the dummy package weighs an impressive 13 tonnes.
 Because of its large dimensions, it is only transportable during certain hours of the night after other traffic has been cleared.

 The dummy was manufactured for the European Domestic Agency F4E by ICAS